 Recalls have no impact on your warranty and can be conducted regardless of whether you have a warranty or not.
 They also are done even if your vehicle is now out of warranty.

-While recalls can be done on hundreds of thousands of vehicles for a specific flaw, a warranty is usually a case-by-case basis: your specific car might have a specific issue that no other versions of that car have.
+While recalls can be done on hundreds of thousands of vehicles for a specific flaw, a warranty is usually a case-by-case basis: your specific car might have a specific issue that no other versions of that car have or that other car owners have but not in numbers large enough to necessitate a recall.

 Transferring a warranty: